 Foreign investors will be able to renew their work permits in Canada for up to 6 years, as long as the company in Canada is able to demonstrate that it is actively engaged in business and has complied with the law.

-Family members can accompany foreign investors during their employment time in Canada as foreign owners of a Canadian business.
+Family members can accompany foreign investors during their employment time in Canada as foreign owners of Canadian business.
 The spouse of the foreign investor may get an open work permit to work in Canada and their children may attend public schools for free (this rule does not apply to post-secondary education).
-The foreign investors and their family members can also get access to free health care during the validity of their work visas.
-However, different provinces have different rules for the access to free health care for foreign workers, and investors should check the rules for the province where they intend to settle.
+Foreign investors and their family members can also get access to free health care during the validity of their work visas.
+However, different provinces have different rules for access to free health care for foreign workers, and investors should check the rules for the province where they intend to settle.

 Through our licensed network of partners, we can help foreign investors and entrepreneurs in the following ways: